 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 10 Climate Emergency Vulnerability: The Council declared a climate emergency and has pledged to do everything within its power to make the Epping Forest District carbon neutral by 2030.
 The Council has identified a number of initial areas of focus, including: Local Plan site allocations achieving high standards of sustainability; carbon reduction of council owned properties; the promotion of sustainable transport and implementing an air quality strategy.
 Consequence: Reputational damage Greatly increased costs from Climate Change Adaptation requirements Failure in achieving identified carbon reduction targets and taking action to reach the carbon neutral District by 2030 pledge.
 Need to ensure that the current fixed term contracts of both the Climate Change Officer and the Sustainable Transport Officer are extended beyond scheduled contract end in Summer 2022 VERY HIGH MODERATE A2 The Climate Change and Sustainable Transport Officer have developed a draft action plan with the overall objective of becoming carbon neutral by 2030.
 The finalised action plan will cover all service areas and the wider District emissions.
-The draft Climate Change Action Plan was approved to go for consultation by Cabinet on 20th April and is planned to go for public consultation from the 27th September to 8th November.
-The 3-month Demand Responsive Transport trial completed on 31st March.
-There was low demand for Saturday services, which were paused in late February.
-Delays in the Traffic Commissioner approval process meant fares were only taken from mid-March.
-Cabinet approved extension of the trial to April 2022 on 11th March.
-As lockdown eases, demand is increasing. нівн MODERATE B2 Continued development of the action plan based on comments and feedback from the consultation.
-Aiming for a wide participation in the consultation to both increase engagement with climate change and get diversity in the views expressed.
+The draft Climate Change Action Plan went for public consultation finishing on 26th November, comments from the consultation will be used to develop the action plan.
+DaRT87 has been hit by the effects of the pandemic with continued WFH work patterns suppressing demand for tube journey links and older/concessionary pass holders remaining cautious about using public transport (confirmed in ECC and national stats).
+The Climate Change consultation increased traffic to the landing page and a new offer to waive annual membership is being promoted, including via HGGT comms team as one third of expressions of interest have come from Harlow residents.
+Cabinet to review next year's activity in January. нен MODERATE B2 Continued development of the action plan based on comments and feedback from the consultation.
+A report of the findings will go to Overview and Scrutiny in January following this a revised plan will go to Cabinet in the Spring.
 The move to staff working from home and covid-19 associated projects including increasing active travel as part of the Safer Places project for High Street recovery, will contribute towards a positive impact on carbon reduction.
-Delay to the start of the consultation on the Draft Climate Change Action Plan by Cabinet so as not to run at the same time of the Local Plan MM's.
-Consultation now running between 11 Oct and 26 Nov 2021.
-Finalise draft of Climate Action Plan to be submitted for Cabinet Sign Off is on course for end of March 2022 Chief Operating Officer Quarterly
+Finalise draft of Climate Action Plan to be submitted for Cabinet Sign Off is on course for end of Mar 2022 Chief Operating Officer Quarterly